 Federal and state guidelines define a credible allegation of fraud as one that has an "indicia of reliability."
-The Centers for Medicare and Medicaid Services has declined to further clarify this language, although it has recognized that states will have "different considerations in determining what may be a 'credible allegation of fraud" and "differing standards...with respect to what may be considered an 'indicia of reliability."
-Additional interpretation and guidance is not only permissible, but necessary at the state level to appropriately execute the CAF hold requirement.
+The Centers for Medicare and Medicaid Services has declined to further clarify this language, although it has recognized that states will have "different considerations in determining what may be a 'credible allegation of fraud" and "differing standards...with respect to what may be considered an 'indicia of reliability."^{7,8,9} Additional

+Conflicting definitions and interpretation have confused what must be proven in a CAF hold hearing. interpretation and guidance is not only permissible, but necessary at the state level to appropriately execute the CAF hold requirement.
 Guidance on mitigating factors that affect when a CAF hold is appropriate, and at what level, would also further aid adjudication of these cases.
-Such factors providing good cause for not suspending payments or suspending payments only in part are established in federal regulations as a way of addressing due process concerns about the effect of lengthy payment holds on non-fraudulent providers.
+Such factors providing good cause for not suspending payments or suspending payments only in part are established in federal regulations as a way of addressing due process concerns about the effect of lengthy payment holds on non-fraudulent providers.10